tomhackettinformation

 University of Hertfordshire

-These sculptures tempt us to rediscover an age of innocence , although, however seductiverly they draw us in, all we get in return are blank stares, we are unable to connect.
+These sculptures tempt us to rediscover an age of innocence , although, however seductively they draw us in, all we get in return are blank stares, we are unable to connect.
 The Silicone Boys are an ode to the passing of time and the loss of childhood in all of us.

 Dominic Mason